 - Instead of treats as reward make mealtimes fun

 Feeding your cat or dog from a puzzle feeder can not only make mealtimes more enjoyable for your pet, it means mealtimes can take longer and they can be active while they are eating.
-You can make your own puzzle feeders too, keep an eye on our blogs for more information in the next month about this.
+You can make your own puzzle feeders too.

 Even moderately overweight pets suffer from more health conditions than those kept lean, including joint, heart or lung disease and diabetes.